IKoshelev/mobx-command/README.md

     Manual = 5
 }

-//in manual mode, you will have to explicityl start tracking: yourVm.commandInstance.forceInitCanExecuteTracking();
+//in manual mode, you will have to explicitly start tracking: yourVm.commandInstance.forceInitCanExecuteTracking();
 ```